October 18th 2017

-What’s worse, the latest National Diet and Nutrition Survey revealed that 90% of women were consuming 18g of fibre or less per day, compared with 70% of men.
-Before you pour yourself a bowl of (surprisingly sugary FYI) bran flakes, here’s what fibre can do for you, and how to make sure it’s abundant in your diet without resigning yourself to living on WeetaBix et al alone.
+What’s worse is that a recent National Diet and Nutrition Survey revealed that 90% of women were consuming 18g of fibre or less per day, compared with 70% of men.
+Before you pour yourself a bowl of (surprisingly sugary, FYI) bran flakes, here’s what fibre can do for you, and how to make sure it’s abundant in your diet without resigning yourself to living on WeetaBix et al alone.

 Fibre - more than a “regularity” enhancer